 (i) Sources outside of the Kansas department of agriculture may be utilized by the secretary for assistance in evaluating any alternative design application submitted.

-(Authorized by K.S.A.
-2-1227; implementing K.S.A.
-2-1228; effective July 18, 2003.)
+K.A.R.
 4-4-986.
 Liquid bulk fertilizer bladder tank requirements. (a) Each liquid bulk fertilizer bladder tank design shall be required to be approved by the secretary before use.
 Each applicant shall provide the information specified in this regulation to the secretary establishing that the bladder tank design meets or exceeds the applicable requirements of K.A.R.
 4-4-900 through K.A.R.
 4-4-986.